 You know my first thoughts upon hearing of Ruth Fowler’s live Twitter birth?

 Different to what other reactions seem to be on this simple act by a woman who’s entitled to do such a thing like ‘tweet her birth’ because you know, your social media accounts are your space.
 Her social media accounts are her space in cyberspace for her to document her life and share it in a way she wants to do so.
 I applaud such a thing, why should labour be kept private & personal as some say it should be?
-If we’re not wanting to keep it private and share this time with the world then that’s totally up to us.
+If we do not want to keep it private and share this time with the world, then that’s totally up to us.

 Now back to my reaction, I want to tweet my birth again.
 I LOVE looking back at the tweets I did send.
-Moments I wouldn’t of remembered otherwise.
-Ok so I could of wrote them down on paper, but would that paper of talked back to me?
+Moments I wouldn’t have remembered otherwise.
+Ok, so I could have written them down on paper, but would that paper of talked back to me?
 Would it of joined in the fantastic encouragement I was already getting from the husband and my midwives?
 Not likely!

-It’s special to me knowing that I fell asleep around the 11pm mark, tweeting gave me time frames that I can look back at.
-Tweeting that I was waiting for the midwife at 3.35am because I felt the urge to push into my bottom makes me giggle, looking back at that I remember that bottom pushing sensation was in face because I needed a clear out.
+It’s special to me knowing that I fell asleep around the 11 pm mark, tweeting gave me time frames that I can look back at.
+Tweeting that I was waiting for the midwife at 3.35am because I felt the urge to push into my bottom makes me giggle, looking back at that, I remember that bottom pushing sensation was in fact because I needed a clear out.
 Yeah nice, right?
 At least I didn’t share that at the time, might actually share that next time.
 Why hold back on details that I’ll probably eventually share anyway.
-I giggle that I turned into a total swearing monster, but I think that’s a God given right when you’re in the middle of popping out a baby.
+I giggle that I turned into a total swearing monster, but I think that’s a God-given right when you’re in the middle of popping out a baby.

 I asked my Twitter followers what they thought about live tweeting your labour, here’s what they had to say…